SailonGroup/harvest_apps/requirements/mysql.md

 chkconfig mysqld on
 ```

-If you run the "mysql_secure_installation" as per guide (which I recommend you do), it will set "sql_mode" to be in strict mode.
+If you run the "mysql_secure_installation" as per guide (which we recommend you do), it will set "sql_mode" to be in strict mode.
 This will produce an error for columns that are marked as "NOT NULL" but have a default value.
 You need to disable it.

 ```bash
 vi /etc/my.cnf